Abingdon Air and Country Show 2017

 When it started the Abingdon Fayre was a country fayre with a little bit of flying, raising funds for local charities, but over its 17 year lifetime it has risen to become an essential part of the calendar for airshow enthusiasts.

-Because it is so early in the year, it is often the season debut for many display pilots and their craft; the first public display of new teams, the first appearance of new personnel, new paint schemes etc. For the same reason visitors have to be prepared to be flexible in case not all the certifications, such as Public Display Authorities, are in place. (... continued below the information box)
+Because it is so early in the year, it is often the season debut for many display pilots and their craft; the first public display of new teams, the first appearance of new personnel, new paint schemes etc. For the same reason visitors have to be prepared to be flexible in case not all the winter maintenance or certifications, such as Public Display Authorities, are in place. (... continued below the information box)

 On the site of the former RAF Abingdon and part of Dalton Barracks.